- Councils & Projects

 Facility Performance and Sustainability Programs

-Building Enclosure Technology and Environment Council (BETEC) – BETEC fosters public/private cooperation for environmental quality and energy efficiency in buildings.
-BETEC-developed publications such as the Envelope Design Guide are available on the Whole Building Design Guide, www.wbdg.org.
-The Council is developing a commissioning guideline for building enclosures.
+Building Enclosure Technology and Environment Council (BETEC) – BETEC encourages the optimization of building performance through a better understanding of how building components interact with each other and with the environment.
+BETEC hosts the BEST Building Enclosure Science and Technology™ Conference and develops the Building Envelope Design Guide, available on the WBDG Whole Building Design Guide® web portal at www.wbdg.org.
 Through a cooperative agreement with the American Institute of Architects, BETEC has formed and organized Building Enclosure Councils in numerous U.S. cities.

 Information Resources and Technologies Programs

-buildingSMART alliance® – This council provides industry-wide, public and private leadership and support for the development, standardization, and integration of building information modeling technologies to provide for full automation of the entire life cycle of buildings.
-The Alliance, in association with the American Institute of Architects and the Construction Specifications Institute, develops and publishes the consensus-based United States National CAD Standard®.
-The Alliance also sustains the consensus-based National BIM Standard – United States®.
+buildingSMART alliance® – This council offers industry-wide, public and private leadership and support for the development, standardization and integration of building information modeling (BIM) technologies to support the full automation of the entire life cycle of buildings.
+In association with the American Institute of Architects and the Construction Specifications Institute, the Alliance, develops and publishes the consensus-based United States National CAD Standard®.
+It also sustains the consensus-based National BIM Standard – United States®.

 WBDG Whole Building Design Guide® – WBDG is a comprehensive, internet-based portal to a wide range of federal- and private-sector building-related guidance criteria and technology.
 It creatively links information across traditional professional disciplines to encourage integrated thinking and “whole building” performance.
 Users can access WBDG information through a series of “levels” by way of three major categories: 1) Design Guidance; 2) Project Management; and 3) Operation and Maintenance.
 The WBDG includes a comprehensive library of over 12,000 design criteria, other construction documents and executable programs from federal and private organizations.